larryhudson/11ty-prince-pdf-example/src/3-pdf-styling.md

 ---
-title: "Adding styling to the PDF"
+title: "Customising the PDF output"
 order: 30
 tags:
   - pdfContent
 ---

-As you can see in the PDF, Prince does a lot more than your average 'print to PDF' function.
+As you can see in the PDF, Prince does a lot more than your browser's 'print to PDF' function.

 It makes it possible to do things like: